coopdevs/backups_role/README.md

 #+ the rendered script `backups_role_script_path`
 backups_role_script_prepare_template: "cron-prepare.sh.j2"

-# If you modify the prepare_template var, then it means that you are not using
+# If you modify backups_role_script_prepare_template , then it means that you are not using
 #+ this script template and therefore we don't need to create postgres roles, etc.
 #+ and you may not need sudoer permissions for tar.
 Therefore, we disable
 #+ the related tasks by default.
 However, if you would like to enable those tasks,
-#+ set to true the correspondant variable:
+#+ set to true the corresponding variables:
 backups_role_postgresql_enabled:
 backups_role_sudoers_enabled: